コンテンツにスキップ

 * Click here for the official website!

-During the Edo period, Odawara was the largest casting center in the Kanto region, with around 100 craftsmen living there.
-As demand for pots and kettles declined, the number of casting craftsmen steadily decreased, but the town is creating new value by specializing in musical instruments.
+During the Edo period, Odawara was the largest foundry in the Kanto region, home to around 100 craftsmen.
+As demand for pots and pans declined, the number of foundry workers steadily decreased, but this area has created new value by specializing in "musical instruments."

-The "sunabari" in the museum's name refers to a type of bronze, an alloy of copper and tin that has been used since ancient times as a material for musical instruments.
-By tinkering with the composition and shape of this alloy, the Kashiwagi Art Casting Laboratory manufactures and sells musical instruments that have a more beautiful, longer-lasting resonance.
+The "Sahari" in the museum's name refers to a type of bronze, an alloy of copper and tin that has been used as a material for sound-making instruments since ancient times.
+The Kashiwagi Art Foundry Research Institute manufactures and sells musical instruments that produce a more beautiful and long-lasting resonance by carefully considering the alloy composition and shape.

-For example, the "orin" (bell), a type of Buddhist altar implement.
-Until now, I had lived a life that had little to do with Buddhist altars, but if I could be surrounded by such a beautiful sound, I felt that it would be nice to pray to my ancestors every day.
+For example, there's the "orin," one of the Buddhist ritual implements.
+I've lived a life that hasn't had much to do with Buddhist altars until now, but being surrounded by such a beautiful sound made me think that it wouldn't be so bad to pray to my ancestors every day.

-Kashiwagi Art Casting Institute "Sand-bari Gallery Music Hall"
+Kashiwagi Art Casting Research Institute (Sahari Gallery Narimonokan)

 [Address] 3-1-22 Nakamachi, Odawara City